jeffboody/Lanczos/readme.md

 	L(x, y) = sinc(sqrt(x^2 + y^2))*sinc(sqrt(x^2 + y^2)/a)

-The interpolated signal s2(x, y) can be calculated using the following formula:
+The interpolated signal s2 can be calculated using the following formula:

 	s2(x, y) = (1/w(x, y))*